-When looking at room purifiers for allergies you want a device that has a separate, dedicated pre-filter that can be washed and reused for the life of the product.
-This is your best and most cost effective option.
+When looking at air purifiers for allergies, you’ll want a device that has a separate, dedicated pre-filter that can be washed and reused.
+That way you can keep your cost of ownership down by protecting the True HEPA filter from large particles.

-The pre-filter is the first line of defense on the air purifier and prevents the True HEPA filter from getting clogged up too fast.
-This allows it to capture the ultra-fine particles that irritate your allergies.
+The pre-filter is the first line of defense on air purifiers and prevents the True HEPA filter from getting clogged up too fast.
+This allows the True HEPA filter to capture the ultra fine particles that irritate your allergies.

-To help you visualize that size, a human hair is 2-3 microns in size, which is 600 times larger than the smallest allergy particle.
+To help you visualize that size, a human hair is 2-3 microns which is more than 600 times larger than the smallest allergy particle.

 What is the Best Air Purifier for Allergies?

-And, the one device that continues to outrank all others for allergies is this Honeywell HPA300.
+And the one device that continues to outrank all others for allergies is this Honeywell HPA300.

 What makes this product so special is that it meets strict guidelines set by the Association of Home Appliance Manufacturers (AHAM) and delivers a Clean Air Delivery Rate (CADR) performance rating of 300, which is unbelievable.